 Like all famous temples in Kerala, Ettumanoor too exhibits beautiful and rich sculptures and mural paintings.
 Depicting scenes from Ramayana and Bhagwata Gita, the carvings enhance the beauty and spiritual realm of the temple.
 A fine example of traditional Kerala architecture style, the temple is dotted with several murals and carvings, the most beautiful of which is the Natraja

-The Mural Art Centre, near the temple is preserved by the Archaeological Department of the state.
+The Mural Art Centre, near the temple, is preserved by the Archaeological Department of the state.
 The ten-day annual festival, ‘Ezhara Ponnana Ezhunnallathu’ falls in February/ March.
 The last day ‘Arathi’ falls on the day of Thiruvathira.
 The 8th and the 10th day of the festival is special when large numbers of people travel to the temple to catch a glimpse of seven and a half elephants made of gold (nearly 13 Kgs) are brought out for public viewing.

 On the eighth day of the festival, there is a processional image of the deity called ‘Ezharaponnaana Ezhunallathu’, in which a unique treasure of the temple – the seven and a half golden elephants representing the eight dik paalakas or the guardians of the cardinal directions are displayed.
 Ettumanoor Mahadeva Temple is located 12 km north of Kottayam, at Ettumanoor.
 It is an ancient Shiva temple, which was built in the 16th century.
-The shrine is constructed in typical Kerala style of architecture, inlaid with beautiful carvings of scenes from the Ramayana, Bhagavata and Krishna Leela.
+The shrine is constructed in the typical Kerala style of architecture, inlaid with beautiful carvings of scenes from the Ramayana, Bhagavata and Krishna Leela.
 The mural paintings and sculptures constitute the chief attraction of the temple.
 There are shrines devoted to Shasta, Ganapati and Dakshinamurthy in the temple.

 Thulabharam is perhaps the most important ritual of the temple in which devotees make offerings to the deity in return for favours prayed for.

-Karmic Luxury Travel Service Offers Vans, Traveller & Coaches For Group Transportation In Kochi, ( Cochin ), Kerala For Best Fares.
+Karmic Luxury Tempo Traveller Service Offers 9 Seater Luxury Tempo Traveller, Luxury 12 Seater Tempo Traveller, Maharaja 9 Seater Tempo Traveller & Deluxe Tempo Traveller For Group Transportation In Kochi, (Cochin), Kerala For Best Fares.